As California’s New Charter Law Takes Effect, Schools Bracing for Shutdowns Could Win a Reprieve from Pandemic

 For example, if a school moves to a new facility, the operator has to submit revisions to the district for approval.
 The requirement, Macedo said, “further complicates an already complex facilities acquisition process,” and likely forces them to continue sharing space with district schools, which can sometimes be untenable.

-And the two middle-performing Los Angeles schools — Ánimo Legacy Charter Middle and Arts in Action Community Middle — are under additional scrutiny from the district for financial issues.
+And the two middle-performing Los Angeles schools — Ánimo Legacy Charter Middle and Arts in Action Community Middle — are under additional scrutiny from the district.

 “That’s where we see the overreach,” Macedo said, adding that the law “expanded how they can close a charter school.
 It gives them more tools.”